chahatdeep/ubuntu-for-robotics/Nvidia-TX2-JetPack-setup/My Text.md

 You need to install `sshpass`, do `sudo apt install sshpass` on the host machine.

-Now, click on Next and let it install
+Now, click on Next and let it install.
+*Note: You might need to enter the password in the newly opened terminal.*